Trezor model T vs Safe 5: which one to choose for your cryptos?

 Price129 €169 €

-Trezor Model T vs Safe 5: Processor difference
+Trezor Model T vs Safe 5: Processor Difference

-• Model T : Arm Cortex-M4, 180 MHz
+• Model T : ARM Cortex-M4, 180 MHz

-• Safe 5 : Arm Cortex-M33, 160 MHz
+• Safe 5 : ARM Cortex-M33, 160 MHz

-⚙️ What it changes concretely:
+⚙️ What this changes in practical terms:

-• They also manage thousands of ERC-20 , BEP-20 and others tokens via Trezor Suite or third-party apps (such as Metamask or Exodus).
+• They also manage thousands of ERC-20 , BEP-20 and other tokens via Trezor Suite or third-party apps (like MetaMask or Exodus).

 What is a Secure Element (SE)?